Pedro Garcisa

 Location and first steps

 I offer counselling sessions online, by email, over the phone, or in-person to best accommodate your preferences.
-My welcoming counselling rooms are conveniently located in Greenwich town centre, right next to the Cutty Sark DLR station, and in Waterloo, just a 10-minute walk from Waterloo station
+My welcoming counselling rooms are conveniently located in Greenwich town centre (SE10), right next to the Cutty Sark DLR station, and in London Bridge (SE1), just a 5-minute walk from London Bridge station.

 Taking the step to begin therapy can feel challenging, but it’s also a powerful act of self-care.
 To make it easier, I offer a free 20-minute introductory chat via phone/Zoom.
 This is a relaxed space for us to connect, discuss your needs, and explore whether I’m the right counsellor for you.